IbHansen/IbHansen.github.io/_sources/content/introduction.md

 Please send any comments to Ib
 ```

 ModelFlow is a Python library developed to leverage on the Pandas data managegement library and the broader Python ecosystem.
-So that models can be solved and models and results can be analyzed and vizualized.
+Using Modelflow you can:
+ - Solve models
+ - Analyze models
+ - Analyze results
+ - Visualize results

 **Model Specification** With ModelFlow you can specify your models as concise and intuitive equations.
 ModelFlow transforms your equations into Python code and solves your model.